Lithos-Protocol/Lithos-Client/README.md

 rigel.exe -a autolykos2 -o stratum+tcp://127.0.0.1:4444 -u YOUR_ERG_WALLET -w my_rig --log-file logs/miner.log
 ```
 Keep in mind that the `ERG_WALLET` and Worker name have no effect on Lithos, and can be set to any valid String.

+## KYA
+The Lithos Testnet release accesses your node's secret keys via it's keystore in order to sign and generate transactions.
+We **heavily** recommend that you generate a new secret key for testnet which is not related to any mainnet wallets you
+own.
+This may change on future releases.

+## Testnet
+The current testnet release (`1.0-SNAPSHOT`) is for testing the stratum, rollup syncing, and basic contract transformations.
+Because of this, NISP storage and submission are disabled at the moment, but will be re-enabled next week when fraud proof
+contracts are added.
+Since no NISPs are evaluated, the Lithos client will attempt to submit work any time a block is found on the
+network.

+## Acknowledgments
+Big thanks to the creator of [Rigel Miner](https://github.com/rigelminer/rigel) for helping me with some Stratum issues.
+Also thanks to [Satergo](https://github.com/Satergo) for creating the [stratum4ergo](https://github.com/Satergo/stratum4ergo) repo which the Lithos stratum implementation heavily takes from.